 Business, Economy and Innovation Committee

 This industry-led committee, made up of businesses, universities, policy-makers and delivery partners, ensures that our work is driven by the needs of business.
 The committee oversees projects that will realise the region’s economic potential by strengthening our global competitiveness, encouraging innovation and enterprise and unlocking small business growth.

 The Committee is chaired by Cllr Shabir Pandor (CA member and Leader of Kirklees Council), with Andrew Wright (LEP Board member) as Deputy Chair.

 This committee brings employers together with local authorities and skills providers.
 They oversee projects to address skills gaps in the city region's key industry sectors, and create local leadership that drives improvements in skills and employment.
 Their work is driven by the needs of employers and the region's economy.

 The Committee is chaired by Cllr James Lewis (CA member and Leader of Leeds City Council), with Shirley Congdon (LEP Board member) as Deputy Chair.

 This committee is a joint partnership between local government and private sector businesses in the region.
 They oversee projects that are helping to develop a cutting-edge energy infrastructure for the region that will drive innovation and contribute to business growth.
 Their main objective is to achieve a substantial and continued decrease in carbon emissions, while also increasing economic output and employment.

-The Committee is chaired by Cllr Tim Swift (CA member and Leader of Calderdale Council), with Mark Roberts (LEP Board member) as Deputy Chair.
+The Committee is chaired by Cllr Tim Swift (CA member and Leader of Calderdale Council), with Mark Roberts (LEP Board member and interim LEP Chair) as Deputy Chair.

 This committee was established to work with key partners to develop and promote a shared understanding, approach and coherent strategies and policies in the culture, arts and creative industries area.